 Chatbots and students

-In this particular context, chatbots may prove the perfect response.
-First and foremost, they employ a mode of communication that students (or people of that age group, ie. 18-25 years old) are already familiar and comfortable with.
+In this particular context, a student chatbot may prove the perfect response.
+First and foremost, chatbots employ a mode of communication that students (or people of that age group, ie. 18-25 years old) are already familiar and comfortable with.
 Text based communication is an incredibly common and popular form of conveying information, and is already utilised by apps such as Facebook Messenger and WhatsApp.
 This means that there are no barriers to entry and that the vast majority of users will be capable of using the technology immediately.

 Chatbots also satisfy students’ desire to access information or complete certain processes without having to communicate with a ‘real person.’
 Having grown up in a society in which many aspects of their lives are automated, young people are much more comfortable with digital processes and, much of the time, would rather use a streamlined, efficient digital service, than try and work something out over the phone.
 In fact, recent studies show that 72% of Millennials believe a phone call is not the best way of tackling a service issue.